Week 9: Preparation#

 Reading Material#

-Python: Demo 9, the sections on curve and surface integrals, Demo 10, and Demo 11.
-Note that the last half of demo 11 covers material outside of the syllabus.
+Python: Demo 9, the sections on curve integrals, and Demo 10.

 Key Concepts#